10 Powerful Advanced HIIT Techniques for Explosive Athletic Performance: A Comprehensive Guide

 6. Repeat in reverse order

-Choose exercises that target the specific athletic qualities you want to improve, such as box jumps for explosive power or shuttle runs for agility and speed.
+Choose exercises that hit the specific athletic qualities you want to build, such as box jumps for explosive power or shuttle runs for agility and speed.

 3. Complex Training: Combining Strength and Power for Athletic Dominance

-Complex Training is an advanced HIIT technique that pairs a heavy strength exercise with an explosive plyometric movement targeting the same muscle group.
-This method takes advantage of post-activation potentiation (PAP), a phenomenon where the nervous system is primed for explosive movements following a heavy strength exercise.
+Complex Training is an advanced HIIT technique that couples a heavy strength exercise with an explosive plyometric movement aimed at the same muscle group.
+This method capitalizes on post-activation potentiation (PAP), a phenomenon in which the nervous system is primed for explosive movements right after a heavy strength lift.

 A sample Complex Training HIIT workout might look like this: